Print this page

 oFile repository: Select the file repository to export the data to.
 This list contains options for the file transfer repositories configured for your case.

 oOutput folder: Type or select an output folder location.
-Ringtail copies the files from your production to this location.
+The application copies the files from your production to this location.

 oIn the Load file template list, select a production template, and then select the production in the list that appears.